agungardiyanta/infra-spring-petclinic/Readme.md

 On this project I use grafana, prometheus, loki stack to provide metrics and logging also few service that support it.

-I use template from this repository [dolomo](https://github.com/ductnn/domolo) with few changes that can show in [monitoring.yml](monitoring.yml)
+I use template from this repository [dolomo](https://github.com/ductnn/domolo) with few changes that can show in [monitoring.yml](monitoring.yml), deploy command

-to deploy it I used
 ```
 docker compose up -d
 ```